wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 3. Click **New Expectation**.

+4. Select a data quality issue to test for.

-4. Select an Expectation type.
-See [Available Expectations](#available-expectations).
+5. Select an Expectation type.

-5. Complete the mandatory and optional fields for the Expectation.
+6. Complete the mandatory and optional fields for the Expectation.
 A recurring [validation schedule](/cloud/schedules/manage_schedules.md) will be applied automatically to your Expectation.

-6. Click **Save** or click **Save & Add More** and then repeat steps 3 through 6 to add additional Expectations.
+7. Click **Save** or click **Save & Add More** and then repeat steps 4 through 7 to add additional Expectations.

-7. Optional.
+8. Optional.
 Run a Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).

 :::tip Automate rules for schema change detection
 When you [create a new Data Asset](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source), you can choose to automatically generate Expectations that detect column changes in that Data Asset.